Arilson-X/medical-clinic-api/README.md

 # Medical Clinic API

 A RESTful API for managing a medical clinic built with Node.js, Express, TypeORM, and PostgreSQL with JWT authentication.
+Fully containerized with Docker.

 ## Features